Information for international students - University of Applied Sciences of the Grisons

 Working in Switzerland

-Foreign students are allowed to work up to 15 hours per week during their studies and full-time during the semester holidays.
+Foreign students may work a maximum of 15 hours per week during the semester and full-time during semester holidays.

 Contact